 The table and second chart also show how RDA BGLAP Region contributes to the wider economy.
-For example, RDA BGLAP Region contributes 3.3% of South Australia’s employment.
+For example, Agriculture in RDA BGLAP Region contributes 0.3% of South Australia’s Agriculture employment.

 The third chart refers to how employment in RDA BGLAP Region has changed overtime and how it compares to expected changes based on benchmark and industry trends.
 This type of analysis is explored further within the Shift-share analysis economic tool.”